opendilab/DI-engine/nervex/docs/source/quick_start/index.rst

 Config and entry
 ------------------

-NerveX recommends using a config dictionary defined in a python file as input.
+NerveX recommends using a config ``dict`` defined in a python file as input.

 .. code-block:: python